symonxdd/falcon-viewer/README.md

 - `npm run tauri` (runs `tauri`): Runs the Tauri CLI; mostly used for installing plugins.

 ⚠️ Running `tauri` will run the Tauri CLI and **only** show a list of available commands, like dev, build, etc.

+## Useful developer notes
+- `rustfmt.toml` enforces a space indentation of 2